Skip to main content

 Peer support programs not only reduce the stigma surrounding mental health but also build lasting support systems for students.
 Empowering students to lead these initiatives fosters a sense of belonging and strengthens campus communities.

-Research highlights the unique value of peer-led programs, which often complement staff-led initiatives.
+Peer-led programs often complement staff-led initiatives.
 While clinical counseling programs address more advanced and specific mental health needs, peer-led programs offer holistic opportunities for students to connect vulnerably with one another.
 Together, these approaches ensure students have access to a diverse menu of mental health resources to meet their needs.

 Creating mentorship opportunities and safe spaces for connection, peer-led initiatives play a crucial role in ensuring no student feels isolated.
 These programs help students thrive—academically, socially, and emotionally—while reinforcing the importance of shared experiences and mutual support.